KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 }
 ```

-Environment objects are convenient, but the views in the library use init parameters to clearly communicate their dependencies.
+Environment objects are very convenient, but KeyboardKit uses init parameters to clearly communicate the dependencies of each type.